-You should expect every insurance company to follow their policy to the exact word and will take any opportunity to deny a claim.
+You should expect every insurance company to follow their policy to the exact word.
 It is therefore paramount that you are thoroughly informed.

 Participants are met at the airport arrivals lounge by a member of the Edumadic team, who will also escort them to our accommodation.
 We will be in contact in advance of each participant’s departure from their home country to re-confirm their flight schedule and ensure that they know which member of staff will be meeting them.
 Staff will have a sign with the Edumadic logo, and the name of who they are picking up for easy identification.